Pattern recognition with superconducting wirelet neurons: Pattern recognition with few superconducting neurons

-The same pattern-recognition problem was solved using both theoretical simulations and experimental data for cross-validation.
-The theoretical results are shown in Fig.~\ref{fig:fig4}b.
-Panel \textbf{b}(i) presents the calculated voltage response of each neuron, with shunt resistance increasing from top to bottom, for the representative example of digit $4$.
-Black dashed lines indicate the time windows corresponding to the current pulses associated with each pixel (see Supplementary Video 2 for the order parameter dynamics).
-The voltage traces of the three neurons are combined into an array $V(t) = [V_1(t), V_2(t), V_3(t)]$.
-During synaptic processing (see Methods), this array is linearly transformed using the cross-entropy loss method\cite{Goodfellow2016} to generate a $1 \times 10$ probability vector whose elements represent the likelihood that the input image corresponds to digits 0–9.
-An example of this probability distribution is shown in panel \textbf{b}(ii) for digit $4$.
-The predicted output of the network is defined as the digit associated with the maximum probability value.
+The same pattern recognition problem was then solved using both theoretical simulation and the experimental data, for cross-reference.
+The theoretical results are shown in panels within Fig.~\ref{fig:fig4}b.
+Panel \textbf{b}(i) shows the calculated voltage response of each neuron (shunt resistance increases from top to bottom) for the exemplified case of digit $4$.
+The black dashed lines delimit the current pulses associated with each pixel (see Supplementary Video 2 for the order parameter dynamics).
+The voltage responses of three neurons are then combined into a single array $V(t) = [V_1(t), V_2(t), V_3(t)]$.
+In the synaptic processing (see Methods for details), the array $V(t)$ is linearly transformed using the cross-entropy loss function method\cite{Goodfellow2016} to obtain a $1 \times 10$ vector, where each element gives the probability that the input image corresponds to each digit 0-9.
+These elements are exemplified in panel \textbf{b}(ii) for digit $4$ as input.
+The final output, i.e. the prediction of the neural network, is taken to be the digit corresponding to the maximum probability.

-In the simulations, the linear transformation was trained on a dataset of 250 images per digit.
-The trained network was subsequently tested on 50 previously unseen images per digit.
-The results, summarized in panel \textbf{b}(iii), demonstrate $100\%$ prediction accuracy for digits 0–7, $90\%$ for digit 8, and $98\%$ for digit 9.
-For the experimentally realized network, the corresponding results are presented in Fig.~\ref{fig:fig4}c.
-The identical training and testing procedure was followed, but both datasets were expanded to 1000 images per digit to improve statistical robustness.
-As shown in panel \textbf{c}(iii), this implementation achieved $100\%$ prediction accuracy for all evaluated input images.
+In the simulations, the linear transformation process was trained on a set of $250$ images of each digit.
+We have subsequently tested the accuracy of the network using a set of $50$ images of each digit, that were not used in training.
+The results are presented in panel \textbf{b}(iii), as a diagram of the prediction distribution for each digit.
+Although the considered architecture was minimalistic, the prediction was $100\%$ accurate for digits from $0$ to $7$, $90\%$ for $8$ and $98\%$ for digit $9$.
+For the same network built with the experimental data, we show the results in Fig.~\ref{fig:fig4}c.
+Identical procedure was followed, but for both training and test sets increased to $1000$ images of each digit.
+As a result, as shown in panel \textbf{c}(iii), we have obtained the \textit{$100\%$ prediction accuracy} for all the input images considered.